Maylands Primary School

 I can remember very few names, only two or three of the girls - and it's not a very clear photo anyway.
 I'm hoping others will remember more.
 From left to right:

 Row 5 (back): David Hooper, Don Wright, Donald Thompson, unknown, unknown, David Tofts, Trevor Latimer, Robert Hall

 Row 4: Robert Halverson, unknown, Richard McDonagh, June Dawson, unknown, unknown, Brian Evill, Garry Gillard, Lance Spoors

 Row 3: unknown, unknown, one of the Smith twins, Lorraine or Lucille, unknown, unknown, unknown, unknown, the other Smith twin?, unknown, Roberta Haile (I remember her because I was in love with her), unknown, Lois Naylor

-Row 2: Carole Layton-Smith (now Carole Cherry), unknown, unknown, unknown, unknown, unknown, Judith Coultas (now Reudavey, having married my cousin Rod), Dale Swepstone, unknown
+Row 2: Carole Layton-Smith (Cherry), unknown, unknown, unknown, unknown, unknown, Judith Coultas (Reudavey, having married my cousin Rod), Dale Swepstone (who went on to Perth Modern School with me), unknown

 Row 1 (front): Lewis Hanna, Alex Cargill, one of the Chambers twins - possibly Colin, Robert Foley, unknown, the other Chambers twin - possibly Ron